 Project plan

-None of the authors of RPC are paid by the project, and there is no plan to do so; all work on the project alongside their other duties (if ever needed, the project could buy time off from the University in order to focus on the project for a period of time).
+None of the authors of RPC is paid by the project; all work on the project alongside their other duties (if ever needed, the project could buy time off from the University in order to focus on the project for a period of time).
 However, the project occasionally employs research assistants —often students— who help and support the authors by releasing them of some of the tasks.

 In 2014, only volume IV was published on RPC online.
-In just a few years, many volumes were released: I, II, III, VI, VII, VIII, and IX.
-The project has been able to accelerate its achievements through the combined donation of several supporters, especially for the online publication of the first two volumes.
+In just a few years, many volumes were released: I, II, III, VI, VII, VIII, IX, and X. The project has been able to accelerate its achievements through the combined donations of several supporters, especially for the online publication of the first two volumes.

 A. Publishing the remaining volumes online